777arc/textbook/content/frequency_domain.rst

 2. Frequency Shift Property:

 .. math::
-   e^{jf_0t}x(t) \leftrightarrow X(f-f_0)
+   e^{2 \pi j f_0 t}x(t) \leftrightarrow X(f-f_0)

-The term to the left of x(t) is what we call a "complex sinusoid" or "complex exponential", and for now all we need to know is that it's essentially just a sine wave.
-So what this property is telling us is that if we take a signal x(t) and multiply it by a sine wave, then in the frequency domain we get the same X(f) except shifted by a certain frequency.
-Here is a visual showing what I mean by shifted in frequency:
+The term to the left of x(t) is what we call a "complex sinusoid" or "complex exponential", and for now all we need to know is that it's essentially just a sine wave at frequency :math:`f_0`.
+So what this property is telling us is that if we take a signal :math:`x(t)` and multiply it by a sine wave, then in the frequency domain we get :math:`X(f)` except shifted by a certain frequency, :math:`f_0`.
+This shift in frequency might be easier to visualize:

 .. image:: ../_static/freq-shift.png
    :scale: 130 %
    :align: center

 This is a very important concept in DSP, because we will want to shift signals up and down in frequency for many reasons, and this property tells us how to do that (multiply by a sine wave).
-Here's another way to think about that:
+Here's another way to visualize this property:

 .. image:: ../_static/freq-shift-diagram.png
    :scale: 110 %